Professor Diane Richardson

 See below for details of current and recent funded research, and current and previous PhD supervision.

-Recent Economic and Social Research (ESRC) Funded Projects
+Economic and Social Research (ESRC) Funded Projects

 My research on gender, sexuality and citizenship has raised important questions about the way citizenship is understood.
 Specifically, it establishes how citizenship is connected to sexuality, as well as to gender, race and class.
-This theoretical work underpinned two recent major Economic and Social Research Council (ESRC) funded empirical studies, in different global contexts, concerned with the rights demands of different minority groups.
+This theoretical work underpinned two Economic and Social Research Council (ESRC) funded empirical studies, in different global contexts, concerned with the rights demands of different minority groups.

 One of these (funded 2007-2010) was a study of recent sexualities equalities initiatives in the UK (http://research.ncl.ac.uk/selg/).
 This study highlighted the importance of implementation mechanisms in driving forward the equalities agenda for sexual and gender minorities, and identified barriers and patterns of resistance to such work that affect implementation and access to citizenship.
 A key research finding was that despite recent legislative and policy shifts extending rights to sexual and gender minority communities, sexualities equalities work is unevenly spread and far from becoming normalised.
 Rurality, political hostility, lack of local authority interest and associated stigma are limiting factors.
 In particular, this research showed the importance of understanding implementation processes and barriers for policy debates about the delivery of equality measures.

-The second project (funded 2009-2012) is an examination of gender inequalities and citizenship issues in Nepal for post- trafficked women on their return ‘home’ (www.posttraffickingnepal.co.uk).
+The second project (funded 2009-2012) was an examination of gender inequalities and citizenship issues in Nepal for post- trafficked women on their return ‘home’ (www.posttraffickingnepal.co.uk).
 This study is the first to systematically analyse women’s post-trafficking experiences.
 Most work on trafficking addresses its causes and characteristics, feeding into policy frameworks targeting the ‘rescue’ of those experiencing diverse trafficking situations.
 Post-trafficking starts when these scenarios end and describes the processes and practices associated with leaving trafficking situations.
 The research was carried out through an innovative collaborative partnership with the International Organization for Migration (IOM) and Shakti Samuha, one of the first anti-trafficking NGO’s, globally, to be founded by post-trafficked women.
 It brought trafficked women’s voices into policy development and implementation in relation to human rights, which is significant because post-trafficking issues intersect with access to citizenship.
 The underpinning research shows that trafficked women are typically stigmatised (labelled as prostitutes and/or HIV ‘carriers’), and experience social rejection from their families and communities.
 Lacking family support makes it difficult for them to access citizenship and ensuing rights as citizenship is typically conferred after the age of 16 through a male relative, usually a girl’s father or husband.
 This can result in post-trafficked women being unable to confer citizenship on their children, either because they lack citizenship themselves or their children were born in trafficking situations (and lack a known father).